chrislo27/RhythmHeavenRemixEditor/README.md

 5. Read the [README](http://rhre.readthedocs.io/en/latest/README/) and get remixing!

 ## Updating the program
 In **v3.19.0 and newer**: To update the program, click the "Download and install update" button when the program greets you with the prompt.
-You can also check for updates manually in the Info and Settings screen.<br>
+You can also check for updates manually in the Info and Settings screen, or update manually using the instructions below.<br>
-In **v3.18.8 and earlier**: To update the program, download the latest version and run RHRE from the new version.<br>
+In **v3.18.8 and earlier**: To update the program, [download the latest version](https://github.com/chrislo27/RhythmHeavenRemixEditor/releases/latest) and run RHRE from the new version.<br>

 ## Other information
 Rhythm Heaven is not my property—it is the intellectual property of Nintendo.<br>